Lightnet/sdl3_vulkan_flecs/README.md

     - luajit for entity handle script for off load?
     - physics 3d

+# Clean Up and Shut Down Order:
+  Work in progress.
+To handle close event which required couple of things.
+One handle render skip to ignore error or say skip while it close.
+Two need to be in order for vulkan safely close in case layer error.

+  Not sure of the correct ways.
+As there are couple of ways.
+Still there features like Observers, Event and system play part of the roles but requires input from users setup and close as well to handle event close application.

+## Order List:
+- Input Event Hander / (Crashed clean up?)
+- Shutdown Event ( call clean up after this...)
+- Clean Up Module Event (Vulkan Variables and other modules)
+- Clean Up Graphic Event (Vulkan Close)
+- Close Event ( SDL )

+  Have not try to crash clean up test.
+Since it ECS loop which required skip and clean up checks.

 # Requirements:
 - CMake: For building the project.
 - Visual Studio 2022: C/C++ development environment.